-Fidyah is the compensation paid to save someone from his difficult situation.
-As a religious term, it refers to the material price paid to eliminate some imperfections committed during the pilgrimage or because of the inability to perform the fasting.
+Fidyah is the price paid to free a person from a predicament.
+As a religious term, it refers to the financial price given due to the inability (e.g. illness) to perform certain acts of worship.

 A fidyah is the amount of food that can feed a person for a day, or the price of it.
 This is the same amount as the Sadaqah al-fitr.
 This is the minimum amount of fidyah.
 It is better for those who have the means to give more.

 The BE AID Association contributes to solidarity by distributing zakat, sadaqah, fitrah and fidyah to needy people around the world throughout the year.

 Would you like to support our projects with your donation?